 Both anabolic steroids and SARMs are commonly counterfeited on the black market, presenting risks to users’ health.

-However, pharmaceutical grade steroids are available to purchase, with several being prescribed for medical purposes (which then leak onto the black market).
+However, pharmaceutical-grade steroids are available to purchase, with several being prescribed for medical purposes (which then leak onto the black market).

-There is no pharmaceutical grade available for SARMs, as it is not currently prescribed by doctors, due to a lack of FDA approval.
+There is no pharmaceutical grade available for SARMs, as it is not currently prescribed by doctors due to a lack of FDA approval.

-SARMs vs Steroids: Who Wins?
+SARMs vs. Steroids: Who Wins?

-There is almost a century’s worth of research documenting the effects of anabolic steroids, compared to just two decades worth of research for SARMs (with limited human trials).
+We have almost a century’s worth of research documenting the effects of anabolic steroids, compared to just two decades worth of research for SARMs (with limited human trials).

-Based on existing studies and anecdotal data, there is evidence to suggest SARMs are more harmful than steroids, with considerably less impact on body composition.
+Based on existing studies and our anecdotal data, there is evidence to suggest SARMs are more harmful than steroids, with considerably less impact on body composition.

 Therefore, the risk-to-reward ratio looks significantly better for steroids vs. SARMs.
 Particularly when administrating ‘safer steroids‘ such as testosterone, which us physicians routinely prescribe on a daily basis to millions of men worldwide.